 Based on the success of our MSc in Human Resource Management, the recently introduced MSc in International Human Resource Management provides managers key practical, theoretical and research skills specific to the demands of working for multinational organisations and across national borders.
-On this MSc, you will gain an understanding of the key theories in HRM, an in-depth knowledge of specific IHRM practices, as well as an understanding of international personnel management issues.
+On this MSc, you will gain an understanding of the key theories in HRM, in-depth knowledge of specific IHRM practices, as well as an understanding of international personnel management issues.

 A strong academic base, passionate faculty and international student body will ensure a rewarding learning experience in our city-centre campus.
 The School has widespread industry links enabling you to benefit from the expertise of a range of guest speakers.
 In the past, speakers have included the HR Director of Heineken, Senior HR Manager of Procter and Gamble and the Edinburgh Managing Director of the John Lewis Partnership.

-Our MSc, fully accredited by the Chartered Institute of Personnel and Development, provides a combination of general HR and specialist international HR courses that will enable you to pursue a career in a range of human resources related roles, such as international careers advisor, international HR analyst and quality and diversity officer.
+Our MSc, fully accredited by the Chartered Institute of Personnel and Development, provides a combination of general HR and specialist international HR courses that will enable you to pursue a career in a range of human resources-related roles, such as international careers advisor, international HR analyst and quality and diversity officer.
 There is a particular emphasis on multinational corporations but as a graduate, you will also be equipped to work in the public sector, SMEs and the third sector.

-The MSc in International Human Resource Management (IHRM) gives students the knowledge, understanding and key skills required by HR professionals working in an international context with multinational orgnaisations and to enable students to effectively contribute to dynamic organisations.
+The MSc in International Human Resource Management (IHRM) gives students the knowledge, understanding and key skills required by HR professionals working in an international context with multinational organisations and to enable students to effectively contribute to dynamic organisations.
 Students who follow this programme will:

-- Demonstrate an understanding of key terms, theories/concepts and practices within the field of IHRM.
+Demonstrate an understanding of key terms, theories/concepts and practices within the field of IHRM.

-- Appreciate the implications of increasing globalisation for the management of human resources, with particular reference to IHRM in multinational corporations.
+Appreciate the implications of increasing globalisation for the management of human resources, with particular reference to IHRM in multinational corporations.

-- Identify and appreciate the significance of ethical issues in HR practices and the management of people in the workplace.
+Identify and appreciate the significance of ethical issues in HR practices and the management of people in the workplace.

 An undergraduate degree in any subject is normally required.
 Candidates must demonstrate an interest in pursuing a career in Human Resource Management.
 Supporting your application Preference will be given to those with grades above the minimum requirements due to strong competition for places on this programme.